Setting a new benchmark

 Despite the economic benefits and the boost to Manchester’s skills base that students bring, they also put major pressure on housing in the city.
 Purpose-built university accommodation helps to relieve this as well as satisfy the demand for high-quality, convenient places to live from the students themselves.

-To increase the housing options open to students in Manchester, Alumno has received planning permission for a student accommodation scheme on this site.
+To increase the housing options open to students in Manchester, Alumno is on site building this new student accommodation scheme.

 “Formerly the location of the Church Inn pub, the currently vacant site is within the MMU campus boundary and just a five-minute walk from the University of Manchester,” explains Alumno managing director David Campbell.
 “It offers excellent potential for a bespoke and modern student community and hub.

 “Designed by Carson & Partners, we have high hopes that this will set a new benchmark in this location and enhance the choice available to students, who continue to make Manchester a major destination for both study and the excellent student experience.”